 About our senior officers and pay policy statement

-Nottinghamshire County Council is the largest employer in the county, we:
+Nottinghamshire County Council is one of the largest employers in the county, we:

-- are the 11th largest authority in England.
+- are the tenth largest authority in England.

 The Chief Executive and the four Corporate Directors are responsible for:

 - managing the activities of the Council's employees

 - delivering service improvement and transformation